2022 Presidential debate to be held on July 26

-The 2022 Presidential debate will be held on July 26 at the Catholic University for Eastern Africa (CUEA), the debates secretariat has announced.
+The 2022 Presidential debate will be held on July 26 at the Catholic University for Eastern Africa (CUEA), main campus in Karen, Nairobi, the debates secretariat has announced.

 That of deputy presidents will take place on July 19 at the same venue, from 5.00 pm to 10.00 pm, while debates for the Nairobi governorship bid will take place on July 11.